Page Refresh AI/Blog/Content Refresh Checklist for Declining Pages

 How often should I use this checklist?

-Use it monthly for your highest-traffic pages and quarterly for older evergreen posts.
-For small sites, start with pages that have declining clicks or impressions in Google Search Console.
+Use it monthly for your most important pages and quarterly for older evergreen posts.
+For small sites, start with pages that have declining clicks, lower CTR, relevant impressions, or important product value.

 Should I change the publish date after a content refresh?